 We all know the feeling when starting a training programme.
 All the hard work you are going to undertake, all the tasty foods you may be missing out on, and all the hours spent in the gym.
 It will all be worth it when you have that God-like body at the end, right?
 Just like those Hollywood actors and fitness models?
 Well, unfortunately, it doesn’t quite work like that.

-To emphasise the point, you can see the role genetics play in sports every where.
-The top competitors in sports often have the same genetic body type, and coaches pick out these people as children as the know the body type that is most genetically set to succeed in said sport.
+To emphasise the point, you can see the role genetics play in sports everywhere.
+The top competitors in sports often have the same genetic body type, and coaches pick out these people as children as they know the body type that is most genetically set to succeed in said sport.
 An obvious one is the NBA – the taller the better seems to be the trend!
-Also look at a sport like rugby.
+Also, look at a sport like rugby.
 Each position on the pitch seems to have its own typical shape and size.
 You don’t get a huge variety.
 Despite this, I must add – genetics alone do not guarantee success.
-It stills takes lots of hard work and dedication.
+It still takes lots of hard work and dedication.
 However, it certainly helps!